AI Competence in the Company: Why AI Literacy Is Becoming Indispensable Now

 • Which approvals are necessary?

 Without clear rules, uncertainty quickly arises.
-Employees may then independently use AI tools that have not been reviewed or approved by the company.
+Employees may then independently use AI tools that the company has not even reviewed or approved.

-Why training in AI competence is now becoming a strategic factor
+Why upskilling in AI competence is now becoming a strategic factor

-Many companies are currently facing a new problem: the possibilities and technologies of AI are changing so quickly that classic training processes can hardly keep up.
+Many companies are currently facing a new problem: the possibilities and technologies of AI are changing so quickly that classical upskilling processes can hardly keep up.

-Whereas in the past it was often enough to familiarize employees with a new tool or a new piece of software once, AI tools require much more: new functions, models and ways of working are constantly emerging.
-What is the new hype today is long outdated tomorrow.
-As a result, AI competence is becoming an ongoing learning task for companies.
+While in the past it was often enough to train employees once on a new tool or a new piece of software, AI tools require much more: new functions, models, and ways of working are emerging continuously.
+What is the new hype today will already be outdated tomorrow.
+This makes AI competence a permanent learning task for companies.

-The particular challenge is that employees bring very different levels of knowledge.
-While some already work with generative AI every day, others have hardly any practical experience yet.
-Companies therefore need to create learning opportunities that are flexible, understandable and easy to update.
+What makes this particularly challenging is that employees bring very different levels of knowledge.
+While some are already working with generative AI every day, others have so far gained little practical experience.
+Companies therefore need to create learning opportunities that are flexible, understandable, and easy to update.

-This is exactly where digital learning formats are gaining major importance: online courses, microlearning and learning platforms make it possible to provide new AI knowledge quickly and develop it continuously.
-At the same time, content can be more easily adapted to different roles and experience levels.
+That is exactly where digital learning formats are gaining importance: online courses, microlearning, and learning platforms make it possible to provide new AI knowledge quickly and continuously develop it further.
+At the same time, content can be adapted more easily to different roles and levels of experience.

-What matters most is practical relevance.
-Employees do not learn AI through theory alone, but through concrete application in their daily work.
+Above all, practical relevance is important here.
+Employees do not learn AI through theory alone, but through concrete application in their everyday work.
 That is why many companies are increasingly relying on:

 👉 short and regularly updated learning units